keptn/lifecycle-toolkit/docs-new/docs/contribute/software/dev-environ.md

 see the *Makefile* for the specific syntax of each test.

 Logs are printed only when the test fails.
-To force a failure,
-modify some value that appears in an assert file of the test.

 ### Component test